-Andrew saw a perplexed look on his father’s face and hurried to explain, ‘Do not worry, dad.
+Andrew saw a perplexed look on his father’s face and hurried to explain.
+‘Do not worry, Dad.
 They are not going to speak like that all the time.
 Sometimes they talk in a language of their own.
 It does not bother me.
-I hope to learn it one day’.
-Then turning to Adeline, he added, ’will you teach it to me one day, darling?’
+I hope to learn it one day.’
+Turning to Adeline, he added, ’Will you teach it to me one day, darling?’

-‘If you are good, darling’, she replied coquettishly, patting the top of his head, ‘but first, remember, we need to…..’, she winked at him, smiling.
+‘If you are good, darling’, she replied, patting the top of his head, ‘but first, remember, we need to...’
+She winked at him, smiling.

-He shot up, ’Of course!’, he exclaimed, anticipation in his voice.
-‘Mum, dad?
+He shot up. ’Of course,’ he exclaimed, anticipation in his voice.
+‘Mum, Dad?
 May I have your permission to marry Adeline, here present?’

 He held his hands as though offering them Adeline on a platter.

 After their positive answer, he turned to Mrs Hammond and received the same reply.
-He then kneeled in front of Adeline, and looking up at her, he proposed with glee in his voice.
+He kneeled in front of Adeline.
 ‘My sweet darling, will you marry me?’

-She said yes and according to plan, he threaded her finger with a small diamond ring.
+She said ‘yes’ and according to plan, he threaded her finger with a small diamond ring.

-She then rose from the armchair and slung her body against his.
+She rose from the armchair and slung her body against his.
 He caught her by the waist and both stood kissing in the middle of the lounge.
 An applause followed at the sight of the newly engaged effusion.
 At the end, it was Adeline’s turn to come up with her surprise.

 ‘Andrew, my darling future husband, this is a ring to mark your engagement to me.’

 She dipped her hand inside her bra and extracted a man’s solid silver signet with their initials engraved on its flat top.
 Under it was the word ‘engagement’ and the date.
-She slipped it on his right little finger, whispering, ’A surprise, my love!’
+She slipped it on his right little finger, whispering, ’A surprise, my love.’

 Andrew’s parents looked on appreciatively and applauded with enthusiasm.